 International Energy, Environment and Technology

 International Energy, Environment and Technology considers the global dimensions of natural resources, the environment, science and technology.

 Regional International Policy allows students to develop a deep understanding of a region of their choice, including its particular history, culture and politics.
 The areas available for such a specialization correspond with the area centers present at UT: Africa; East Asia; Europe; Latin America; Middle East; Russia, Eurasia and Eastern Europe; and South Asia.

 All students can suggest a custom specialization if their policy interests are not adequately represented in the list above.
-Custom specializations—and which courses will count toward it—must be approved by the Graduate Advisor.
-Some examples of previous custom specializations include Gender and Development, Biological and Chemical Proliferation, and Global Water Policy.
+Custom specializations—and which courses will count toward it—must be approved by the graduate adviser.
+Some examples of previous custom specializations include Gender and Development, Biological and Chemical Proliferation and Global Water Policy.